Leo Hamerlynck

 lhamerlynck@berkeley.edu

-Leo Hamerlynck is a 5th year Chemistry Ph.
-D. candidate in the Ginsberg group.
+Leo Hamerlynck was a 5th year Chemistry Ph.
+D. candidate in the Ginsberg group, during his Kavli fellowship.
 Leo received a B.S. in Chemistry from the University of Arizona in 2018, where his undergraduate research was on surface chemistry of anatase thin films for photovoltaic applications.